huangjunwen/ss/README.md

 `dnsmasq.d` contains configurations to decide which domains are using direct DNS (114.114.114.114), otherwise `ss-tunnel`.

-If the resolved ip is an asia ip, then connect to it directly, otherwise `ss-redir`.
+If the resolved ip is an [APNIC](https://www.apnic.net/) ip, then connect to it directly, otherwise `ss-redir`.
 This is done by some iptables rules.

 ## Credit/Reference